ncatlab/nlab-content/pages/1/5/1/1/1151/content.md

 * [Extra structure on cohomology](#ExtraStruc)

-describes addtition [[stuff, structure, property]] that may be present for certain choices of coefficient objects -- such as _gradings_ , group and ring-structures --_ and aspects of which are in different parts of the traditional literature often _required_ (differently) on cohomology.
+describes addtition [[stuff, structure, property]] that may be present for certain choices of coefficient objects -- such as _gradings_ , [[cohomology group]]- and ring-structures -- and aspects of which are in different parts of the traditional literature often _required_ (differently) on cohomology.

 The straightforward definition of cohomology in terms of mapping spaces in an [[(∞,1)-topos]] has some slight, but similarly straightforward, variants, notably that of _twisted cohomology_ (which includes other cases such as [[differential cohomology]]) and of [[equivariant cohomology]] (with its different flavors such as Borel-equivariant and [[Bredon cohomology]]).
 These are discussed in the section